77it/forecast.land/README.md

 * [Javascript libraries](https://github.com/simulation99/simulation-js), MIT licensed, running on [Deno](https://deno.land/) or directly in a browser (using [Observable](https://observablehq.com/) or what you like)
 * Report generation program, free for non-commercial users, for Windows

-For support open an issue on https://github.com/simulation99/simulation-js.
+For support open an issue on https://github.com/simulation99/simulation-js page.